zibz0017/QuartzVault/content/Notes.md

 	3. Control: Some of the Feds policies rely on other participants.
 For example, when the Fed would perform expansionary open market operations to add more money to the economy, this assumes that the banks that received the money are going to lend it out and not keep it in their reserves.
 However, they may decide to do that, which would keep the money supply from increasing.[^225]
 - If the economy is going through a temporary dip in Aggregate Demand (the AD curve shifts to the left) {<span style="color:rgb(255, 0, 0)">add link</span>}, the Fed can try to increase the money supply to stimulate the economy.
 If the Fed undershoots, this will increase productivity somewhat, but the economy will not be back to the level it once was.
 If the Fed overshoots, this is going to cause high inflation in the long run.
 To get rid of the incflation, this can cause a temporary drop in GDP which leads to a recession.[^225]
 - This may have happened in the 70s and 80s.
 The Fed stimulated the economy, but by the end of the 70s, there was runaway inflation.
 In the early 80s, inflation was lowered, but there was a recession.
 Unemployment was high.[^225]
 - A תלמיד has to follow his rebbi (and the גדולים of earlier generations) in terms oh how to weigh svaros, as well as when it comes to paskening shailos as well.
-There is a 'גמ on שבת 21b where a certain halacha was said to Abaye in the name of Rav Yirmiya and Abaye did not agree.
-When the same halacha was said to Abaye in the name of Rav Yochanan, Abaye did acept the pssak.
+There is a 'גמ on שבת 21b where a certain הלכה was said to Abaye in the name of Rav Yirmiya and Abaye did not agree.
+When the same הלכה was said to Abaye in the name of Rav Yochanan, Abaye did acept the pssak.
 We see an example where of an amora thinking a certain way about a certain issue, but willing to disregard his opinion when he found out that someone great disagreed with him.[^226]
 - This is only when a תלמיד can understand where his rebbi is coming from.
-However, when a תלמיד has no understanding of what his rebbi is saying, even after putting the proper effort to understand him, the תלמיד should follow his own daas.
+However, when a תלמיד has no understanding of what his rebbi is saying, even after putting the proper effort to understand him, the תלמיד should follow his own דעת.
 (This is assuming that the תלמיד has attained a certain level of competency.)[^227]
 - As such, a תלמיד has to think hard about whether he can hear where is rebbi is coming from or not.[^227]
 - We see this in Rabbi Akiva Eiger, for example.
 At times, he will write a piece going one way about an issue, but then conclude אבל מה אעשה שהרי עומדים כנגדי דברי" מהרש"א" and follow the opinion of the מהרש"א.
 At other times, he will conclude a piece with "צ"ע" about a certain opinion that is against his own and not follow that opinion even regarding opinions of ראשונים.
 Clearly Rabbi Akiva Eiger was going through this deliberation and so when he can hear where the person from the earlier generation is coming from, he will be willing to disregard his own opinion and when he can not understand, he will be willing to disregard it.[^227]
 - If the economy is hit with a real shock (a decrease in long-term GDP), inflation increases and production decreases.[^228]